magifd2/scat/README.md

 - **Post text messages**: Send content from arguments, files, or stdin.
 - **Upload files**: Upload files from a path or stdin.
 - **Stream content**: Continuously stream from stdin, posting messages periodically.
+- **Export channel logs**: Export message history from a channel to a structured JSON file.
 - **Profile management**: Configure multiple destinations and switch between them easily.
 - **Extensible providers**: Currently supports Slack and a mock provider for testing.